Thomas R. Williams: Principal at Queen's

-Becomes new Queen's principal

 Williams was appointed to fill the principalship vacancy in a vote from the Queen's board of trustees on April 25, 2008.
 He took office on May 1, 2008, and served until August 31, 2009, when he was succeeded as principal by Daniel Woolf of the University of Alberta.
-During his highly successful sixteen months in office, he contended with a ballooning deficit caused largely by the global economic crisis, improved relations with the city of Kingston, and dealt with the ongoing problem of an unsanctioned street party by cancelling the annual fall homecoming celebrations.
+During his sixteen months in office, he contended with a ballooning deficit caused largely by the global economic crisis, improved relations with the city of Kingston, Ontario, and dealt with the ongoing problem of an unsanctioned street party by cancelling the annual fall homecoming celebrations.
 He also secured funding for a new medical school and a planned performing arts centre.
 In an interview with CKWS-TV on April 25, 2008, Williams called the Queen's principalship "the best job in Canada".
 Known on the campus informally as 'Dr. Tom', Williams served a term as honorary president of the Queen's Alma Mater Society in the late 1990s, and has historically enjoyed an excellent rapport with Queen's students.
-In October 2009, Queen's board of trustees recognized Williams' distinguished service to the university by awarding him the designation principal emeritus.
-On October 26, 2009, Williams received an honorary Doctorate of Laws from Queen's.
+In October 2009, Queen's board of trustees recognized Williams' service to the university by awarding him the designation principal emeritus.
+On October 26, 2009, Williams received an honorary doctorate of laws from Queen's.

 Community involvement

-Williams has been an extensive contributor to both the Queen's and Kingston communities.
-He has served on the board for both the main hospitals in the city, Kingston General Hospital and Hotel Dieu Hospital.
+Williams was an extensive contributor to both the Queen's and Kingston communities.
+He served on the board for both the main hospitals in the city, Kingston General Hospital and Hotel Dieu Hospital.
 He served on the board for the Kingston Community Foundation and for Imagine Kingston.
-He is currently the chair of the building committee for the new Performing Arts Centre at Queen's.
+He was also the chair of the building committee for the new performing arts centre at Queen's.

+Death

+Williams died in Kingston, Ontario on January 3, 2025, aged 85.